 Are you interested in serving in the TPA House of Delegates as a Delegate or Alternate Delegate for your practice society?
 First, review the information below to help you decide if serving as a Delegate or Alternate is right for you.

-- Service Requirements: By submitting your application, you agree to maintain active membership in the association throughout your term and to attend two upcoming TPA House of Delegates sessions, one during the 2021 TPA Virtual Winter Meeting in February and one during the 2021 TPA Summer Meeting in New Orleans, June 17-20.
+- Service Requirements: By submitting your application, you agree to maintain active membership in the association throughout your term and to attend two upcoming TPA House of Delegates sessions, one during the 2023 TPA Winter Meetings in Nashville, one during the 2023 TPA Summer Meeting in New Orleans, LA.
 Some of the meeting locations will require overnight stays.
 Travel expenses are not covered by TPA.TPA deeply appreciates employers that are willing to accommodate pharmacist and technician leaders who volunteer to serve in TPA.
 We have found such support to be critical to the success of both the individual and the work that TPA can accomplish for pharmacy’s future.
 Please make sure that your employer would be supportive of your leadership involvement before applying to serve.

 - Eligibility for Practice Society Delegates and Alternate Delegates:

 - Pharmacists who live or work in Tennessee and hold corresponding active membership in TPA and the society they wish to serve are eligible for Delegate and Alternate Delegate positions.
 TPA and society membership must be current at the time of application and must be maintained throughout the term of appointment, if selected.

 - Pharmacy technicians who are registered in Tennessee and hold active membership in the Tennessee Society of Pharmacy Technicians (TSPT) are eligible for Delegate and Alternate Delegate positions representing TSPT.
 Membership must be current at the time of application and must be maintained throughout the term of appointment, if selected.

 - Term of Service: The term of service for 2023 society Delegates is one year from appointment.